Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Advantages of Bayesian methods for deep learning

-\wb{I really like this section.
-Super important concepts introduced.} Defining a prior belief $p(\vec{\theta})$ on the model parametrization (Section~\ref{sec::definitions}) is regarded by some users to be hard if not impossible.
-Defining a prior for a simple functional model is considered intuitive, e.g., explicitly adding a regularization term to favor a lower degree polynomial function or a smoother function \cite{doi:10.1162/neco.1992.4.3.448}.
-However, defining priors is harder for the multi-layer models used in deep learning.

-So, why do we bother to use Bayesian methods for deep learning given that it is hard to clearly comprehend deep neural networks behavior when defining the priors?
-The functional relationship encoded by an artificial neural network implicitly represents the conditional probability $p(\vec{y} | \vec{x}, \vec{\theta})$, and Bayes formula is an appropriate tool to use to invert conditional probabilities, even if one has a priori little insight about $p(\vec{\theta})$.
-While there are very strong theoretical principles and schema on which this Bayes formula can be based \cite{robert2007bayesian}, we focus in this section on some practical benefits of using Bayesian Deep networks.
+One of the major critiques of Bayesian methods is that they rely on prior knowledge.
+This is especially true in deep learning, as deriving any insight about plausible parametrization for a given model before training is very challenging.
+Thus, why use Bayesian methods for deep learning?
+Discriminative models implicitly represent the conditional probability $p(\vec{y} | \vec{x}, \vec{\theta})$, and Bayes' formula is an appropriate tool to invert conditional probabilities, even if one has little insight about $p(\vec{\theta})$ a priori.
+While there are strong theoretical principles and schema upon which this Bayes' formula can be based \cite{robert2007bayesian}, this section focuses on some practical benefits of using BNNs.

-First, Bayesian methods provide a natural approach to \textbf{quantify uncertainty} in deep learning.
-Bayesian neural networks often have better calibration than classical neural networks \cite{MitrosDL2019,kristiadi2020bayesian, NIPS2019_9547}, i.e., their predicted uncertainty is more consistent with the observed errors.
-In other words, they are neither overconfident nor underconfident compared to their non-Bayesian counterpart.
+\textbf{First}, Bayesian methods provide a natural approach to \textbf{quantify uncertainty} in deep learning since BNNs have better calibration than classical neural networks \cite{MitrosDL2019,kristiadi2020bayesian, NIPS2019_9547}, \ie their uncertainty is more consistent with the observed errors.
+They are less often overconfident or underconfident.

-Working with a Bayesian neural network allows to distinguish between \textbf{epistemic uncertainty}, i.e., the uncertainty due to a lack of knowledge, measured by $p(\vec{\theta}|D)$, which can be reduced with more data, and \textbf{aleatoric uncertainty}, i.e., the uncertainty due to the (partially) aleatoric nature of the data and measured by $p(\vec{y} | \vec{x}, \vec{\theta})$ \cite{KIUREGHIAN2009105, depeweg2017decomposition}.
-This makes BNNs very data efficient, as they can learn from a small dataset without overfitting.
-At prediction time, out-of-training distribution points will just lead to high epistemic uncertainty.
-It also makes BNNs an interesting tool for active learning \cite{Gal2017, tran2019bayesian}, as one can interpret the model predictions and see if, for a given input, different probable parametrizations lead to different predictions.
-In this latter case, labelling this specific input will effectively reduce the epistemic uncertainty.
+\textbf{Second}, a BNN allows distinguishing between the \textbf{epistemic uncertainty} $p(\vec{\theta}|D)$ and the \textbf{aleatoric uncertainty} $p(\vec{y} | \vec{x}, \vec{\theta})$ \cite{KIUREGHIAN2009105}.
+This makes BNNs very data-efficient since they can learn from a small dataset without overfitting \cite{depeweg2017decomposition}.
+At prediction time, out-of-training distribution points will have high epistemic uncertainty instead of blindly giving a wrong prediction.